TheAdventurersOrg/EasyRoom/README.md

 ![Icone](./assets/Icon.svg)
 ![Icone](./assets/Icon_black.png)

-User-friendly mobile application that simplifies the process of renting and managing rooms in properties.
-Whether you're a property owner looking to list available rooms or a tenant searching for the perfect place to stay, EasyRoom offers a seamless platform to connect property owners and tenants.
+Easy Room is a mobile application designed to simplify the management of shared properties, making life easier for both landlords and tenants.
+Manage rentals, communicate effortlessly, and organize shared tasks and expenses all in one place.

 ### dev
 Branch "dev" is for development.